Coffee as Entertainment; Gourmet, of Course

 In the autumn you can enjoy "Pan de Muerto" —Bread of the Dead— a delicious and integral part of Day of the Dead traditions in Mexico

-A notable aspect about Mexico is the great variety of foods and dishes that can be easily identified with the country
+Mexico's climate and rich soils offer-up a great variety of flavorsome and colorful foods and dishes that can be easily identified with the country